MLB Power Rankings: Best & Worst Teams for 2025 Season

 19. Toronto Blue Jays

-The Blue Jays have no choice but to go for it in 2025, and their offseason approach has reflected that.
+The Blue Jays have no choice but to go for it in 2025, and their offseason approach reflected that.
+This team must get off to a hot start, or the Vladimir Guerrero Jr. trade rumors will get loud.

-The Rays hope to reload after selling at last yearโ€™s deadline, though the AL East remains a gauntlet.
+The Rays hope to reload after selling at last yearโ€™s deadline, though they will play their home games in George M. Steinbrenner Field (the Yankees’ spring training home) this season.

 22. Cincinnati Reds

 Terry Francona came out of retirement to become Cincinnatiโ€™s manager.
-The Reds might be hoping to make a Royals-like leap.
+The Reds are hoping for a turnaround in a wide-open division.

 Washingtonโ€™s young players showed plenty of promise in 2024, an essential step in the teamโ€™s rebuild.

-The Athletics will play in a Triple-A ballpark in Sacramento, and it will be interesting to see how much that impacts their performance.
+The Athletics will play in a Triple-A ballpark in Sacramento this year, and it will be interesting to see how much that impacts their performance.

 30. Chicago White Sox